 As another semester of Grad 5114 (#GEDIVT) comes to an end, we present the final edition of our web digest.
 In the “Greatest Hits” section below you will find a collection of posts representing our best work on the topics we explored throughout the semester.
 These posts were chosen by the learning community as a whole and curated by the teaching team.

-On behalf of the teaching team, I want to thank everyone for a terrific semester and wish you all the best for a wonderful summer.
+On behalf of the teaching team, I want to thank everyone for a terrific semester and wish you all the best for a wonderful holiday.
 Use the force to cultivate curiosity, and please stay in touch — you can always find us at #gedivt.

 As we race toward the end of the semester, please take some time to reflect on the readings for our final unit (week 14).
 The articles by Parker Palmer and Dan Edelstein are especially relevant, and if you are only going to read two more things for this class, please, please, please let these be the pieces you choose.
 Think about how you will connect the dots from this course and your broader curriculum to become the “New Professional” Parker Palmer invokes here: